Indeno(1,2,3-cd)pyrene

-Indeno[1,2,3-cd]pyrene is a polycyclic aromatic hydrocarbon (PAH), one of 16 PAHs generally measured in studies of environmental exposure and air pollution.
+Indeno(1,2,3-cd)pyrene is a polycyclic aromatic hydrocarbon (PAH), one of 16 PAHs generally measured in studies of environmental exposure and air pollution.
 Many compounds of this class are formed when burning coal, oil, gas, wood, household waste and tobacco, and can bind to or form small particles in the air.
 The compounds are known to have toxic, mutagenic and/or carcinogenic properties.
-Over 100 different PAHs have been identified in environmental samples.
-One of these 16 is Indeno[1,2,3-cd]pyrene (IP).
-IP is the combination of an indeno molecule and a pyrene molecule with a fluoranthene network.
-In 1962, the National Cancer Institute reported that indeno[1,2,3-cd]pyrene has a slight tumor activity.
+Over 100 different PAHs have been identified in environmental samples, including indeno(1,2,3-cd)pyrene (IP).
+In 1962, the National Cancer Institute reported that indeno(1,2,3-cd)pyrene has a slight tumor activity.
 This was confirmed in 1973 by the IARC in mice testing.

 Production

 In nature, IP is formed when burning coal, oil, gas, wood, household waste and tobacco.
 There are various pathways in which nature can produce PAHs, but the most important mechanism to form such compounds is based on hydrogen abstraction-acetylene addition (HACA).
 This is accepted as the major reaction route to form PAHs in combustion flames.

 When producing IP in the lab, there are two efficient synthetic approaches.
 The first one is by forming a reactive diazonium intermediate out of 2-(pyren-1-yl)aniline.
 When this intermediate is formed, it can react with a tethered polycyclic aromatic moiety at room temperature.
 This is done by an intramolecular aromatic substitution.
 The reactivity of this reaction is controlled by the substrate concentration and its stoichiometry. tBuONO is used as a reagent (figure 1).
 The second way to synthesize IP is with a one-pot synthesis.
 With 4-bromopyrene as starting material and by adding Pd3(dba)2, P(Cy)2 and BDU in DMF, the final product will form (figure 2).